 \section{Rabin scheme: primes $p \equiv q \equiv 3 \bmod 4$}

-As said in the introduction, an important issue in using the Rabin scheme is the choice of the right root at the decrypting stage.
-When $p \equiv q \equiv 3 \bmod 4$, a solution to the identification problem was proposed by Williams \cite{williams} and is reported in the following, slightly modified from \cite{seberry}, along with three different solutions.
+As was said in the introduction, an important issue in using the Rabin scheme is the choice of the right root at the decrypting stage.
+If $p \equiv q \equiv 3 \bmod 4$, a solution to the identification problem has been proposed by Williams \cite{williams} and is reported below, slightly modified from \cite{seberry}, along with three different solutions.